noUsernamesLef7/noUsernamesLef7.github.io/personal/books/index.md

 	* A bit repetitive but does give you some good insight into the types of experience and background needed to get into the field.
 * *Calvin & Hobbes: The Days Are Just Packed* by Bill Watterson
 	* I've loved Calvin & Hobbes since I was a child and have read all of them.
 It's a nice nostalgia trip to re-read them plus I pick up on more of the jokes now.
+* *The Persians* by Aeschylus
+	* A lot of pandering to the Greek audience, the persians referring to themselves as barbarians and bemoaning how foolish they were to face the might Greek armies.
+Still it was pretty decent and interesting from a historical perspective.
+* *Seven Against Thebes* by Aeschylus
+	* Decent, the closing scene with Antigone was interesting.
 * *God Is Not Great: How Religion Poisons Everything* by Christopher Hitchens
 	* Hitchens has a way of showing things outside the normal cultural lens we view the world through.
+* *What Isaiah Says To Me* by Daryl Budd
+	* While reading through the Old Testament as part of my reading list, I decided to read my grandfathers book on Isaiah.
+He definitely spent a lot of time studying it and it's probably a decent study guide for mormons.